krelljd/skorbord-node-express-react/llm_input_project_overview.md

 - All font sizes use relative units (em)
 - Tournament name updates in real time
 - White and black are allowed as accent colors
+- Uses REST and WebSocket APIs for all scoreboard data operations
+- Uses `dist/` as the build output directory for deployment

 ## Data Model
 - Scoreboard: TeamName1, TeamName2, TeamColor1, TeamAccent1, TeamColor2, TeamAccent2, Tournament, BoardColor, Scores (CSV), ActiveSet, Sqid